-Christina Maxwell is a New York City-based award-winning singer, actress, speaker and leader.
+Christina Maxwell is a New York City-based award-winning singer, master of ceremonies, and auctioneer: a master of the stage.

 Her work both on and off the stage has been featured in the New York Post, Business Wire, Entertainment Tonight, Haute Living magazine, Broadway World, and in a number of television and radio appearances.